 f.
 We do not verify the degrees or qualifications of applicants which may appear on ABRSM certificates.
 Applicants are expected to provide accurate information when making bookings.

 g.
-For candidates under the age of 18 taking Performance Grades or ARSM exams by remote assessment, it is the responsibility of the Applicant to inform the parent/guardian that the exam will be video-recorded for assessment, compliance and safeguarding purposes.
-Consent for the candidate to be recorded must be given by the parent/guardian before making an exam booking.
+For candidates under the age of 18 taking Performance Grades, ARSM or Music Theory exams by digital assessment, it is the responsibility of the Applicant to inform the parent/carer that the exam will be video-recorded for assessment, compliance and safeguarding purposes.
+Consent for the candidate to be recorded must be given by the parent/carer before making an exam booking.

 b.
 We may refuse, invalidate or cancel any booking.
-In these cases, ABRSM will handle entry fees in line with the Withdrawals, Non-Attendance and Fee Refund Policy (see www.abrsm.org/policies).
+In these cases, we will refund the exam fee(s) (see 3d for ARSM exception).

 c.
-Although we would discourage candidates from taking two Practical exams in any one subject (whether at the same or different levels) in an exam session, this is not forbidden.
+Although we would discourage candidates from taking two instrumental and singing exams in any one subject (whether at the same or different levels) in an exam session, this is not forbidden.
 Please note that this may mean that the candidate is assessed twice by the same examiner.
 The transfer of marks, at any grade, between Performance Grades and Practical Grades is not permitted.

 e.
 At the time of booking, applicants must make sure that the information given is accurate, including name spellings, exam subjects and levels, and any access arrangements or reasonable adjustments.
 After the booking has been submitted, amendments cannot be made.

 a.
 Exam fees must be paid in full at the time of booking.
-For more information on payment methods, see www.abrsm.org/exambooking.
+For more information on payment methods, see abrsm.org/exambooking.

 b.
 Where bookings are made on behalf of more than one candidate, a single payment must be made by the applicant; we cannot process a separate payment for each candidate.